 All drivers must possess a valid Texas driver license or license from another state or the District of Columbia appropriate for the class of vehicle being operated and be approved by the TTUS Office of Risk Management.
-The TTUS Driver Approval Request (Attachment A) shall be used for this purpose.
-This form must be completed, signed, routed as instructed thereon, and approval granted BEFORE a driver operates a university- owned, leased, borrowed, or rented vehicle.
-The TTUS Office of Risk Management will use the information contained in the three-year driver license record provided by the appropriate state agency, apply the criteria referenced in OP 79.13, University-related Travel by Motor Vehicle, Commercial Carrier, and Aircraft, and use the rating system in the Driver Rating Evaluation Form (Attachment B) to determine whether driving privileges will be approved or denied.
+The TTUS Driver Approval Request, found in Attachment A or on the TTUS Office of Risk Management website, shall be used for this purpose.
+This form must be completed, signed, routed as instructed, and approval granted BEFORE a driver operates a university-owned, leased, borrowed, or rented fleet vehicle.
+The TTUS Office of Risk Management will use the information contained in the three-year driver license record provided by the appropriate state agency; apply the criteria referenced in OP 79.13, University-related Travel by Motor Vehicle, Commercial Carrier, and Aircraft; and use the rating system in the Driver Rating Evaluation Form (Attachment B) to determine whether driving privileges will be approved or denied.

 All approved drivers will be subject to an annual driver record information check (or its equivalent) through the appropriate state licensing agency and approval renewal to ensure each operator continues to possess a valid driver license and has a driver record consistent with continued approved driver status.
-The driver record information will reflect the driver's three- year driving history and it will be ordered from the appropriate U.S. state agency.
-The requesting department will coordinate with the TTUS Office of Risk Management to submit a list of drivers to be considered for renewal of approved driver status, an annual driver license record check using the Texas Tech University System TTUS Driver Approval Request (Attachment A) and, if necessary, the Delete Approved Driver Form (Attachment C).
+The driver record information will reflect the driver's three-year driving history, and it will be ordered from the appropriate U.S. state agency.
+The requesting department will coordinate with the TTUS Office of Risk Management to submit a list of drivers to be considered for renewal of approved driver status, an annual driver license record check using the TTUS Driver Approval Request (Attachment A) and, if necessary, the Delete Approved Driver Form (Attachment C).
 All associated costs will be the responsibility of the department requesting driver approval.

 Some vehicles and positions require the employee to maintain a Class A or B driver license.
 The university will pay for the cost of the license if it is required in the employee's job description.